DRY NEEDLING TREATMENTS

 - Decrease muscle tightness

-Dry Needling can be a powerful modality for relieving pain and aiding in muscle recovery, restoring mobility and healing connective tissue.
+Dry Needling can be a very effective treatment for pain relief, helping with muscle recovery, restoring mobility, and promoting healing of connective tissues.

 DRY NEEDLING FOR PAIN RELIEF